joedoyler/djangoProject_yourFit/README.md

 # Known issues

-* On the programmes page the option to have sizes available to you is showing up where it shouldn't be.
-Solve would be to add it to the kdbb group in shell set up to not add the sizes to other categories.
-Didn't have enough time to do the edits.

 * Webhook continuously replying back with error message despite confirmation of order going through on Stripe

 * In hero section on index page.
 Buttons flash white when mouse hovering over them.
 Text not properly displaying in general.
 Not particularly an issue just not visually pleasing or desired.

-* Product Management page is not set up.
+* Account registration issue detected.
+Temporary fix is to set ACCOUNT_EMAIL_VERIFICATION = 'none'.
+Unable to detect how email verification link is not showing up in the terminal, manual verification was only solution in django administration.
+Having no verification on site opens it up to unlimited dummy accounts and reduces security.
+Also potential for server take down by over running the site with new bot users.

 # Version Control